J. F. C. Fuller: Triads and Trichotomies

-Cabalistic influences on his theories can be evidenced by his use of the "Law of Threes" throughout his work.
-Fuller didn't believe the Principles stood alone as is thought today, but that they complemented and overlapped each other as part of a whole, forming the Law of Economy of Force.
+Cabalistic influences on his theories can be shown by his use of the "Law of Threes" throughout his work.
+Fuller did not believe the Principles stood alone as is thought today, but that they complemented and overlapped each other as part of a whole, forming the Law of Economy of Force.

 Organisation of Force

 These Principles were further grouped into the categories of Control (command / co-operation), Pressure (attack / activity) and Resistance (protection / stability).
 The Principles of Control guides the dual Principles of Pressure and of Resistance, which in turn create the Principles of Control.